-The BBB and Neuroinflammation team lead by M. Khrestchatisky was created in 2008 to expand the laboratory’s potential to study CNS diseases and neuroinflammation processes at the neurovascular level.
-Indeed, the CNS is endowed with a unique microenvironment that relies upon the integrity of the BBB.
-Most CNS diseases are associated with BBB inflammation, which plays an integral role in the inflammatory response by expressing a variety of cytokines, adhesion molecules, products of arachidonic acid metabolism, nitric oxide serine and metallo-proteinases, etc. Understanding the role of the BBB during inflammation in general, and specifically in the course of different diseases is paramount for the develoment of therapeutic strategies aimed at controling the deleterious effects of inflammation.
-We thus developed projects addressing pro-inflammatory molecular systems such as the MMP/TIMP system and the TWEAK cytokine or the anti-inflammatory molecule pantethine (B. Gharib/M. De Reggi) in different pathological situations such as spinal cord lesions and repair (collaboration with F. Féron), multiple sclerosis (S. Desplat-Jego) and Alzheimer’s Disease (collaboration with S. Rivera) and glioblastoma (ongoing ANR project).
-Another focus of the team was to exploit the knowledge and technology generated in the lab on the BBB, notably in the context of inflammation, to address CNS drug delivery across the BBB.
-This objective is pursued in close interaction with VECT-HORUS, a biotechnology company spin off from our Team, created for translational research and transfer with whom we develop vector molecules that facilitate drug transport across the BBB and novel therapeutic drugs based on the conjugation of our vectors with off patent or proprietary drugs and imaging agents.
+The BBB and Neuroinflammation team lead by M. Khrestchatisky was created to expand the laboratory’s potential to study neurodegenerative diseases and neuroinflammatory processes at the neurovascular level.
+Indeed, the CNS is endowed with a finely tuned microenvironment that relies upon the integrity of the BBB.
+Most CNS diseases are associated with BBB inflammation involving nitric oxide, products of arachidonic acid metabolism, and the expression of a variety of cytokines, adhesion molecules, serine and metallo-proteinases etc. One of our objectives is to understand the role of the BBB during inflammation in general, and specifically in the course of neurodegenerative diseases, which is paramount for the development of therapeutic strategies aimed at controlling the deleterious effects of inflammation.
+We use in vitro BBB models and animal models of neurodegenerative diseases to study the effects of pro- and anti-inflammatory molecules on BBB properties, in different pathological situations.
+Another general objective of the team is to exploit the knowledge and technology generated on the BBB, notably in the context of inflammation, to address CNS drug delivery across the BBB.
+This objective is pursued in close interaction with VECT-HORUS, a biotechnology company spin-off from our team and dedicated to translational research and transfer.
+In partnership, we develop vector molecules that facilitate drug transport across the BBB, and novel therapeutic drugs based on the conjugation of our vectors with off-patent or proprietary drugs and imaging agents.

-The general objective of the Team is to pursue with the INP experts ongoing collaborations on neuroinflammation, the MMP/TIMP system, AD models and APP processing (S. Rivera team), neural stem cells and iPS technology (F. Féron and E. Nivet teams), gliomas, tumour processes (D. Figarella-Branger/D. Braguer, L’H. Ouafik, H. Kovacic/V. Peyrot teams), nanoparticle design and development (D. Braguer), CNS imaging (C. Leterrier team).
-The team will pursue its research and development at different levels of integration, ranging from chemistry and drug design, molecular and cellular neurobiology, to the most integrated studies with animal models of pathology, behavior, learning and memory (F. Roman team), and preclinical studies.
-Transfer and valorization for the team’s research will be optimized by the original structure of the INP (Laboratoire Commun de Recherche, LCR), which integrates the academic teams mentioned above, the VECT-HORUS company and its industrial partners.
+The specific objectives of the BBB & Neuroinflammation team are to pursue ongoing collaborations with the other INP teams addressing: i) BBB inflammation in neurodegenerative diseases, APP processing, cytokines and the role of the MMP/TIMP system (S. Rivera team); ii) neural stem cells and induced human pluripotent stem cells (hiPS technology) for the development of human in vitro BBB models (F. Féron and E. Nivet teams); iii) gliomas, tumour processes (D. Figarella-Branger, L’H. Ouafik, H. Kovacic teams) and targeted anti-cancer nanoparticle design and development (D. Braguer); iv) imaging of intracellular trafficking in endothelial cells (C. Leterrier team).
+The BBB & Neuroinflammation team and its partners pursue their research at different levels of integration, ranging from chemistry and drug design, molecular and cellular neurobiology, to the most integrated studies with animal models of pathology, behaviour, learning and memory (F. Roman team), and preclinical studies.
+Transfer and valorization for the team’s research are optimized by the original structure of the INP as a “Laboratoire Commun de Recherche” (LCR), which integrates the academic teams mentioned above and VECT-HORUS.

 1. BBB inflammation and demise in CNS diseases